Small Apartment Essentials: 11 Organization Hacks

 Composite decking is made from a mix of wood fibers and plastic, offering the look of wood without the upkeep.
 Benefits include:

-While composite decking costs more upfront, its long lifespan and minimal upkeep make it a great investment.
+While the best composite decking costs more upfront, its long lifespan and minimal upkeep make it a great investment.

 For those looking for maximum durability, PVC and aluminum decks stand up to harsh weather conditions.